StevensDeptECE/CPE-553hw/hw1probs.md

 ## Floating Point

+1. Write a loop to compute the floating point sum from 1/1 + 1/2 + ... + 1/n, for n=100

+Compute the same sum backwards.
+Print out the difference between the two sums and determine which one is more accurate.

+1. Mystery Sum: Compute the sum: 1/1 + 1/4 + 1/9 + ... where the denominator is $n^2$.

 ## Nested Loops

 1. Read in a positive integer from the keyboard and print out an n by n multiplication table